realbakari/Bakari-Mustafa-Blog/exampleSite/content/privacy-policy.md

 +++
 authors = ["Bakari Mustafa"]
+description = ""
 excerpt = ""
 hero = ""
 timeToRead = 6
 title = "Privacy Policy"

 +++
-Effective date: January 11, 2020
+Last Updated: March 19, 2020

 Bakari Mustafa (“us”, “we”, or “our”) operates the Blog website at [https://www.bakarimustafa.com/](https://www.bakarimustafa.com/ "Bakari Mustafa") (hereinafter referred to as the “Service”).